 - The college owns the century-old Apollo Theater and hosts everything from blockbusters to foreign and independent movies.
 And it’s an easy distance from Kendal at Oberlin so during the warm summer months, residents can take a pleasant walk or bike to catch a show.

 - Audit classes for free!
 With the permission of the professor or instructor, residents can sit in on a class at no cost.
 Not only is it a great lifelong learning benefit, but it also provides opportunities for intergenerational experience.

 Kendal at Oberlin: A Great Place To Live

 With a variety of cultural venues to discover and good eats to indulge in, a short ride in any direction is sure to entice any Oberlin dweller’s penchant for something new.
 Whether you’re exploring the surrounding area or simply enjoying all the Kendal campus has to offer, you can always find something to do that’s enriching, educational, or simply fun.

 Kendal at Oberlin is a retirement community in Ohio, within an easy driving distance of Cleveland.
-Residents enjoy a full range of services, beginning with independent living cottages and apartments, and with the options of assisted living, memory support and skilled nursing if these become necessary.
-Our mission describes our goals: we strive to offer older people a vibrant, diverse and caring community.
+Residents enjoy a full range of services, beginning with independent living cottages and apartments.
+So when more supportive care is needed, options of assisted living, memory support and skilled nursing are also on-campus.
+Our mission describes our goals.
+We strive to offer older people a vibrant, diverse and caring community.
 We support individual lifestyles by promoting independence, continuous learning, engagement in and service to the wider community, social and intergenerational relationships and excellent health care.